 - a.
 Athletics Academic Advising Office personnel provide weekday and evening study halls.
 There typically will be tutors for Mathematics, Chemistry, Biology, Social Sciences, EXPW and Basic Business at the evening study hall sessions.
 Afternoon study hall tutoring will be available, but subject coverage will be limited.
 Student-athletes in the WIN program are expected to attend these study halls to meet their weekly, coachassigned targets, unless alternate arrangements are made with the head coach. - b.
 Basic Study Hall Rules. - i.
 You are responsible for logging in and out of study hall.
 Do not expect study hall credit if you fail to meet that responsibility. - ii.
 Show up prepared to do meaningful study.
 If you don't have anything to study, sign out and return when you do have work to accomplish. - iii.
 If you will need a laptop, bring a laptop.
-You may sign out of study hall to acquire a laptop from the Volpe Library. - iv.
+You may sign one out at Study Hall (if available) or sign out of study hall to acquire a laptop from the Volpe Library. - iv.
 Cell phones should be out of sight.
 If you must use your phone for personal business, log out of study hall and use your phone in the hallway.
 Any use of smart phones in study hall will require approval of the study hall supervisor. - v.
 Headphones and ear buds are not permitted in study hall.
 If you need to watch a video for class, you must ask the study hall supervisor for permission and sit on the front row. - vi.
 If you are using a laptop or smart phone at study hall, you must sit in the front half of the study hall.
 If you are caught watching non-academic videos or are on social media, you will be asked to sign out of study hall for that day. - vii.
 Don't be a distraction to others.
 You will be warned once and then be asked to leave. - viii.
 Obey the study hall supervisor.
 The supervisor has a direct line to your head coach.
 Disrespect of the supervisor will result in ejection from study hall. - ix.
-Food is not permitted at evening study hall.
+Food is not permitted at study hall.
 Covered drinks may be permitted.
-However, students attending afternoon study hall in UC 371 may bring lunch or snacks, provided they continue to study and take all trash with them.
-We want building custodians to know that we appreciate being able to use their facilities for study hall and that we will keep them clean.

-7. Excerpts from 2019-2020 Undergraduate Catalog
+7. Excerpts from 2020-2021 Undergraduate Catalog